finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio group to update the definition for.
     String code = "code_example"; // String | The code of the portfolio group to update the definition for.
 Together with the scope this uniquely identifies the portfolio group.
-    OffsetDateTime effectiveAt = OffsetDateTime.now(); // OffsetDateTime | The effective datetime at which to update the definition.
+    OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | The effective datetime at which to update the definition.
-    UpdatePortfolioGroupRequest updatePortfolioGroupRequest = new UpdatePortfolioGroupRequest(); // UpdatePortfolioGroupRequest | The updated portfolio group definition. try {
+    UpdatePortfolioGroupRequest updatePortfolioGroupRequest = {"displayName":"MyGroupName","description":"My Group Description"}; // UpdatePortfolioGroupRequest | The updated portfolio group definition. try {
       PortfolioGroup result = apiInstance.updatePortfolioGroup(scope, code, effectiveAt, updatePortfolioGroupRequest);
       System.out.println(result);